 - Using a butter knife, frost cookies and decorate immediately with sprinkles and decorative sugar before the frosting sets.

 - Let frosting harden before storing.
-Use a sheet of wax paper between each cookie layer to preserve the frosting.
+Use a sheet of wax paper or parchment paper between each cookie layer to preserve the frosting.
 Store in an airtight container in a cool place.